FedEx cuts 2020 profit, cites 'significant challenges'

-(Reuters) - FedEx Corp (FDX.N) on Tuesday issued its second warning on fiscal 2020 profit after quarterly earnings fell sharply on lackluster global trade and the end of its relationship with Amazon.com, the world’s top online retailer.
+(Reuters) - FedEx Corp on Tuesday issued its second warning on fiscal 2020 profit after quarterly earnings fell sharply on lackluster global trade and the end of its relationship with Amazon.com, the world’s top online retailer.

 Shares fell 6.5% in after-hours trade to $152.58 after FedEx also said the late arrival of Thanksgiving shifted revenue from the Cyber Week holiday delivery surge into December, hurting results in its quarter ended Nov.
 30.